Braden MacDonald, CEO

 Braden is a software developer and technology enthusiast.
 He is the co-founder and CEO of TechNotes and the CTO of OpenCraft.
 Prior to TechNotes, Braden’s most recent major project was LabXchange, an online platform from Harvard University which provides world-class life sciences education materials to the world on-demand and for free.
 Braden led the software development for the project, which went on to have over two million users in its first year and won the 2020 Open edX Prize for creating the most impactful technical project built with Open edX.

 An avid programmer since childhood, Braden has worked with a wide variety of projects, platforms, and programming languages over the years.
 Braden is known for his deep technical knowledge, his wide-ranging experience, his approach to understanding problems from many perspectives, his ability to communicate clearly, and his relentless optimism.

 Outside of work, Braden has enjoyed serving on several non-profit boards, notably the OGO Car Share Co-op which brought car sharing to BC’s Okanagan Valley and was acquired by Modo.
-Braden holds an Honours B.Sc. in Physics from the University of British Columbia, where his studies included classical and modern physics, mathematics, computer science, cryptography, and philosophy.
+Braden holds an Honours B.Sc. in Physics from the University of British Columbia.

 Joel Krupa, COO